bitrise-io/devcenter/_articles/reviews/getting-started-with-ionic-cordova-apps.md

 ### Deploying to App Store Connect

-1. Add the `Deploy to iTunes Connect - Application Loader` Step to your workflow, after the `Xcode Archive & Export for iOS` Step but preferably before the `Deploy to Bitrise.io` Step.
+1. Add the `Deploy to iTunes Connect - Application Loader` Step to your workflow, after the `Cordova Archive` or `Ionic Archive` Steps but preferably before the `Deploy to Bitrise.io` Step.
 2. Provide your Apple credentials in the `Deploy to iTunes Connect - Application Loader` Step.

    The Step will need your: